steelswords/confounditall/README.md

 "Why am I fighting this system so hard to give me what I want?
 I just want my dotfiles to be symlinked to my configs repo and certain programs to be installed to recent, stable versions.
-I don't need to bork my whole system occassionally because of libc conflicts for that!"
+I don't need to bork my whole system occasionally because of libc conflicts for that!"

 And thus, ConfoundItAll was born.